 Founded by a local farmer in 1972, Tebay Services is the only family-run motorway services in the UK, and as close to Harrods Food Hall as a motorway services can get.
 But roots so deep in one place can make it difficult when expanding into another.

-Come 2013, the business had evolved into a group consisting of a hotel, truck stop, visitor attraction and forest shops.
+Come 2013, and the business had evolved into a group consisting of a hotel, truck stop, visitor attraction and forest shops.
 It was in a state of transition, moving from a first-generation family business to a second.
 And it was about to undergo a signification expansion, as it embarked on a project to open its second motorway services on the M5 in Gloucester the following year.

 Strategic and creative minds headed up to Cumbria to live and breathe the Westmorland business for a few days.
 We got up at first light to go out with their farmer.
 We learnt about the art of butchery.
 And we ate breakfast each morning in the stunning surrounds of the Howgills.